laszloszurok/tulyp/README.md

 If there are cached lyrics for a song, no queries will be executed.

 Tulyp continously checks what song is currently playing and automatically reloads itself, to show the appropriate lyrics.
-You can switch between lyrics sources with keybindings:
+You can switch between lyrics sources with number keys:

-* G - genius
+* 1 - genius
-* g - google
+* 2 - google
-* a - azlyrics
+* 3 - azlyrics

 ## Requirements